Some stories just make your brain pop.

 So, how did the Ghazal murder shake out?
 Frankie “The Razor” Resto was a violent criminal, well known to Connecticut prison guards, and he never should have been paroled or released early under Mr. Lawlor’s problem riddled program, which never received the scrutiny it deserved by the General Assembly before it was smuggled through in an omnibus implementer bill.
 The early release credits in Mr. Lawlor’s program were applied retroactively to prisoners who had not completed the program.

-When leading Republicans in the General Assembly forced a belated public hearing and insisted that violent criminals should not be allowed to participate in Mr. Lawlor’s program, their objections were loftily ignored.
-After Connecticut Victim Advocate Michelle Cruz appeared in public to represent the interests of the Gahazals and began to point out the shortcomings of Mr. Lawlor’s Risk Reduction Earned Credits program, her job was put on the auction block.
+When leading Republicans in the General Assembly forced a belated public hearing and insisted that violent criminal should not be allowed to participate in in Mr. Lawlor’s program, their objections were loftily ignored.
+After Connecticut Victims Advocate Michelle Cruz appeared in public to represent the interests of the Gahazals and began to point out the shortcomings of Mr. Lawlor’s Risk Reduction Earned Credits program, her job was put on the auction block.
 When a State Senator attempted to receive from Mr. Lawlor data that would show whether or not the early release program beneficially affected recidivism rates, he was given the run around.
 Neither the media nor the General Assembly has sufficiently examined closely the flaws in Mr. Lawlor’s defective program.
 All of these matters might have been brought to public notice during Frankie “The Razor” Resto’s murder trial.
 A public trial might have focused bright light on “the weaknesses in the judicial system” one of which, Mr. Blumenthal told the Fulcher, “is the failure to properly supervise or even confine people who are dangerous” – like “The Razor” and “Bread.”